The Australian Government commenced a review of the FHA program settings in October 2018. The review looked to determine:

 - if the program contributed to an enduring approach to income support for farmers in hardship, including drought.

-The FHA review final report Rebuilding the FHA: a better way forward for supporting farmers in financial hardship and recommendations are now available.
+The FHA review final report Rebuilding the FHA: a better way forward for supporting farmers in financial hardship and the Australian Government’s response to the report’s recommendations are now available.

 The review was conducted by an expert panel in consultation with stakeholders.
 Panel members included: